-- 4. Carefully remove the panel by lifting it out of the frame. - 5.
-Check that the rotary switch settings on your replacement panel are correct they should both be set to 0, irrespective of the frame position.
-For details, please check the panel's data sheet. - 6.
+- 3. Remove the USB and power connectors taking notes on where each one should be fitted. - 4.
+Carefully remove the panel by lifting it out of the frame. - 5.
+Check that the rotary switch settings on your replacement panel are correct see Panel Rotary Switch Settings. - 6.
 Insert and reconnect the replacement panel, and fasten the screws back into place.